-I sigh, feeling the good feelings of today quickly evaporating.
-“No, not yet.”
+The good feelings of today quickly evaporate.
+“No. Not yet.”

 “Kim,” she says, turning down the heat of the stove before balancing two bowls in her hands.
-“It’s important that you make efforts to stay in touch with Dena.
+“It’s important that you stay in touch with Dena.
 She loves you very much.”

-“When we were kids,” I interject, spitting out the words.
+“When we were kids,” I interject, spitting out the words like a foul taste.
 “That was how long ago?
 A decade?
 We’ve changed a lot since then, Mom.”

 “I know.”
 She passes me a bowl.